 Each week, first-grade teacher Amy Anderson makes sure she offers at least one activity utilizing each "smart," and builds that into student awareness and vocabulary.
 After the first holiday break, first graders take inventory of the activities they like best, and gradually learn to articulate the different intelligences embodied by those activities.
 In Anderson's class, heterogeneous groups of students rotate through four workstations, two focusing on the current topic of study -- locating and naming the continents and oceans, for instance -- and two focusing on a subject the students have already been taught but might need to practice in a different way.

-A math game in which students toss counters at a target, for example, helps "body-smart" kids get a handle on their numbers up to 1,000.
-"Music-smart" children can sing a song about the continents and oceans as they use their "picture smart" to draw maps and create flipbooks.
+A math game in which students toss counters at a target, for example, helps kids get a handle on their numbers up to 1,000.
+Children can sing a song about the continents and oceans and draw maps and create flipbooks.
 "Rotating through different kinds of activities," Anderson says, gives students "another chance to be exposed to that material, and another chance to be successful, whether they were successful the first time or not."

 While older students at Enota tend to have a more solid grasp on their individual aptitudes, MI surveys and explorations are routine.
 Students constantly speak and think critically about their own -- and their peers' -- talents and strengths.